samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   gives the `AA` flag in the DNS reply a value of true; in other words, the DNS answer is marked as “authoritative”.
 This field is optional; if not set, the reply is *not* marked authoritative.
+* `co1RA`: This field, when set with the numeric value of 1, gives the `RA` flag in the DNS reply a value of true, indicating that the coLunacyDNS server can process recursive queries.
+This field is optional; if not set, the reply is *not* marked as having recursion available.

 # Global settings